uasal/spacehardwarehandbook-public/naming.md

 6. The entire Part/Assembly/Drawing alphanumeric string for an optical mount in ESC for example would be, in 002 configuration:
 AOA-ESC-1210-002
-details are shown in the drawing tree structure diagram below.